 Making an impact

-While packaging of course needs to be strong, it also needs to be user-friendly and attractive.
+While the packaging of course needs to be strong, it also needs to be user-friendly and attractive.
 A package that arrives in a customer’s home needs to fulfil many of the functions that would have traditionally happened in the store.
-A product that stands out in store still needs the ‘wow factor’ when delivered inside a box and in an environment free of sales assistants, POS and ambience – packaging also needs to help with post-purchase engagement.
-You want the opening of a package to a be a special event, a moment where a customer feels the thrill of a good purchase; you certainly don’t want to shower them with polystyrene filler or pose a test of dexterity and ingenuity to get the package open in the first place.
+A product that stands out in-store still needs the ‘wow factor’ when delivered inside a box and in an environment free of sales assistants, POS and ambience – packaging also needs to help with post-purchase engagement.
+You want the opening of a package to be a special event, a moment where a customer feels the thrill of a good purchase; you certainly don’t want to shower them with polystyrene filler or pose a test of dexterity and ingenuity to get the package open in the first place.

 A third must is to be environmentally conscious.
 A complaint that shoppers regularly level at online retailers is the use of excessive packaging.
 We’re working hard to reduce the environmental impact of all our packaging products.

-Although we recognise that there is still work to be done in this area, when you consider the breadth of the product range offered by online retailers, and as a result the almost infinite combinations of products purchased and shipped together, you can start to understand why this is a complex issue for the packaging industry to resolve.
-As an industry, we need to work together to find solutions, and continue to innovate and create packaging that is highly efficient in its use of space, even when multiple, differing objects are delivered together.
+Although we recognise that there is still work to be done in this area, when you consider the breadth of the product range offered by online retailers, and as a result, the almost infinite combinations of products purchased and shipped together, you can start to understand why this is a complex issue for the packaging industry to resolve.
+As an industry, we need to work together to find solutions and continue to innovate and create packaging that is highly efficient in its use of space, even when multiple, differing objects are delivered together.

 Embracing the opportunity

 Today, we have a generation of shoppers for whom the use of connected devices to order products is not just a preference but an instinctive act.
 But, paradoxically, the simpler the shopping experience is for the customer, the more complex and diverse the requirements are for all of us involved in the supply cycle.
-At Christmas, as online purchases flood in to homes and offices around the country, these complex requirements are compounded.
+At Christmas, as online purchases flood into homes and offices around the country, these complex requirements are compounded.

 These are challenges that we relish.
 They motivate us to continue working harder than ever to deliver better e-commerce solutions for the retail industry and, ultimately, consumers.